- Home

 So when choosing which university you’d like to attend, take your time, and hopefully, some of the tips mentioned above will help you find the perfect place.

-Do you have any additional tips for choosing a university in later life?
+Do you have any additional tips for choosing a university later in life?
 We’d love to hear from you in the comments below.

 Sam McLoughlin is a Senior Lifestyle Writer at Rest Less.
 He joined the editorial team in 2021 after completing his Master’s degree in English Literature, Culture, and Theory at The University of Sussex.
 He enjoys writing about careers, books, sports, travel, and pretty much anything that his editor will let him have a crack at, but his favourite part of the job is interviewing inspiring people – from activists and CEOs to later life career changers.
 In his spare time, Sam enjoys climbing, snowsports, and going to see live music.